UFCU Stadium: History

 In May 2024, University Federal Credit Union (UFCU) paid $23 million for the naming rights to the stadium for 15 years.

 Other uses

 During its 43-year history, UFCU Stadium has been a multi-use facility.
-It has been the home of the Texas Special Olympics, and site of scenes from the movie The Ringer and the hit NBC TV show, Friday Night Lights.
+It has been the home of the Texas Special Olympics, and used for scenes in the film The Ringer and the NBC series Friday Night Lights.